PrefectHQ/prefect/docs/concepts/work-pools.md

 !!! tip "Prefect must be installed in execution environments"
     Prefect must be installed in any environment in which you intend to run the agent or execute a flow run.

-!!! tip "`PREFECT_API_URL` setting for agents"
+!!! tip "`PREFECT_API_URL` and `PREFECT_API_KEY` settings for agents"
     `PREFECT_API_URL` must be set for the environment in which your agent is running or specified when starting the agent with the `--api` flag.
+You must also have a user or service account with the `Developer` role, which can be configured by setting the `PREFECT_API_KEY`.

     If you want an agent to communicate with Prefect Cloud or a Prefect server from a remote execution environment such as a VM or Docker container, you must configure `PREFECT_API_URL` in that environment.